-The switches and LEDs located on the control panel are described below.
+There are two buttons located on the front of the chassis: a power on/off button and a UID button.
+In addition there are five LEDs.
+The locations of these buttons and LEDs on the control panel are described below.
 See Chapter 4 for details on the control panel connections.